iosonofabio/zaninilab/content/pages/join.md

 Contact Fabio at [fabio.zanini@unsw.edu.au](mailto:fabio.zanini@unsw.edu.au):
 <!-- - **Postdocs**: we have one position available (see [announcement](/postdocopening012020.html)) for cell atlas construction. -->

 - **Postdocs**: Send a CV, a description of research interests, and the names and contact information for at least two references.
 There are many fellowships [out there](https://asntech.github.io/postdoc-funding-schemes/).
+Include a description of your programming skills including, if available, a link to your GitHub/GitLab/Bitbucket profile.

-- **PhD students**: We accept students from UNSW through the [Scientia](https://www.scientia.unsw.edu.au/scientia-phd-scholarships) and the [Graduate Research](https://research.unsw.edu.au/graduate-research-scholarships) programs.
-Write Fabio with a CV and a page of research interests.
+- **PhD students**: We accept students from UNSW through the [Graduate Research](https://research.unsw.edu.au/graduate-research-scholarships) program.
+Email Fabio a CV, a one-page PDF with research interests ("why do you want to join this lab?"), and a description of your programming skills including, if available, a link to your GitHub/GitLab/Bitbucket profile.

 - **Honours students**: We generally welcome candidates motivated to mix computational and molecular biology projects.
 Send one paragraph of research interest and one about your favourite lecture.